JamesCalingo/sportventures/posts/2025-12-11_princetonbasketball.md

 Both games featured cheerleaders and the Princeton Band, which means...Straw Boaters and Orange Blazers!
 However, it really seemed like there was little to no other students around - probably because it's December and finals are either going on now or right around the corner...

+Also, there is probably one other thing I could mention about this trip, but I don't think it's a good idea for me to...

 ### MERCH

 As you might expect at a ticketed Princeton sporting event (save for hockey due to Baker Rink's small "concourse"), merch is sold in the lobby (which I have yet to mention, but is kinda sorta HUGE; it's essentially under the massive grandstand).
 During the first half of the men's game, I got a mini basketball (as I liked it more than the "regular size basketball") and some strange plush toy.
 However, I ended up not going home with the plush, because the men's game was their Teddy Bear Toss (i.e. I specifically bought the toy to toss it).

 I alluded to it during the [hockey post](2025-11-16_princetonhockey), but from what I've seen, Princeton only sells jerseys for two sports: hockey and basketball.
 I was not thinking that I'd ever want the basketball jersey for reasons I outlined when talking about merch at the last basketball game I went to (mainly the lack of sleeves).
 However, since these are the only Princeton jerseys that are available, I (probably) went against my better judgment and got the only basketball jersey the merch stand had in my size during halftime of the men's game.

-Both the merch stand and concession stand in the lobby closed shortly after the second half of the women's game started.
+Both the merch and concession stands in the lobby closed shortly after the second half of the women's game started.
 Under normal circumstances, I'd say that's a little early, but when the second half of a game starts at almost 9 PM...

----

-### ON DECK

-Something big is happening Saturday night.
-I can't go to it because I have other plans (plus it's four to five hours away), but I'd like to talk a little bit about it.

 ---

 [^1]: Women's games were also 2-20 minute halves until 2015.
 [^2]: The men's college shot clock went from 35 seconds to 30 in 2015.